RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables all gaming clients\.
+Whether to enable all gaming clients\.